Franklin Meyers: Early life

 Franklin Meyers was born on 28 November 1967 on Sint Eustatius to Etienne H. Meyers and Eulalie Meyers (née Hazel).
 His maternal grandfather, Melford Hazel, was one of Sint Maarten's well-known politicians, who served as an Island Council member for many years.
 At the age of 4 he moved to Sint Maarten with his Family, where he attended the Oranje School and then the Old Pond Side School.
 In 1983 he attended Newtown High School in New York and obtained his high school diploma in 1987.
 Two years later after having several jobs on Sint Maarten Meyers traveled on to Miami Dade Community College and got a degree in Mortuary Science in 1991.
 Soon thereafter he returned to Sint Maarten and was hired at the newly established Emerald Funeral Home.

 Political career

 In 1994 he postulated himself for the Netherlands Antilles parliamentary election on Joseph Richardson's Partnership for Political Reform Party but did not obtain enough votes to be elected.
 The following year, he joined the Democratic Party (DP) for the island council election but once again was unable to secure the sufficient votes needed to be elected.
-In the 1999 island council election Meyers received 534 votes and was elected to public office.
-He resigned from his position at Emerald Funeral Home to serve the People of Sint Maarten, he became a member of the Executive Council and the Island Council and served as a Commissioner for 2 consecutive terms from 1999 until 2007.
+In the 1999 island council election Meyers received 534 votes and was elected.
+He resigned from his position at Emerald Funeral Home to serve in public office, he became a member of the Executive Council and the Island Council and served as a Commissioner for 2 consecutive terms from 1999 until 2007.